 As you work through those three critical first steps and start looking around your home you may feel the urge to make a big pile for trash or donation.
 It’s fine to go ahead and get that started, but I’ve seen some situations in which ambitious “purging” has backfired and actually ended up costing my clients time and money.

-Here are three main reasons not to declutter, yet!
+Don’t declutter if you think any of these scenarios apply to you: three main reasons not to declutter, yet!

 Don’t Declutter: You Might Need That